jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <h3>Iterate, iterate, iterate</h3>

-If something didn’t work at first, but you have a strong hypothesis why it should’ve (e.g., data or just intuition), you should iterate.
-I’ve seen many times people giving up too early.
-I have also seen when something didn’t work, because there was no trivial bug affecting a large portion of the users.
+If something didn’t work at first, but you have a strong hypothesis about why it should’ve (e.g., data or just intuition), you should iterate.
+I’ve seen many times people give up too early.
+I have also seen when something didn’t work because there was no trivial bug affecting a large portion of the users.
 I rarely see something taking off to the moon on the first try.
-Even if it does, there is probably still an opportunity to iterate and get even greater impact from it.
+Even if it does, there is probably still an opportunity to iterate and get an even greater impact from it.

 <h3>Do not run too many experiments at once</h3>

-In an ideal scenario you just run 1 A/B test for your product.
+In an ideal scenario, you just run 1 A/B test for your product.
 As you want to move fast you may need to run multiple experiments in parallel.
 In that case, you will get the best results if you isolate them.
-I.e., you experiment with one thing on the minimum population needed to show statistically significant results, e.g. 20% (10% get a test, 10% control treatment), another thing on different 20% of users, etc. What if you won’t get meaningful results with a running test on 20% users?
+I.e., you experiment with one thing on the minimum population needed to show statistically significant results, e.g. 20% (10% get a test, 10% control treatment), another thing on different 20% of users, etc. What if you won’t get meaningful results with a running test on 20% of users?
 You may rerun it later with a larger population when you won’t have other experiments to run.
 Running a bunch of 50/50 A/B tests may result in randomizing user experience and you won’t be able to tell which of the changes is causing (or not) desired results.

 <h3>Use back tests and holdouts</h3>

 When you try new things, you may run into novelty effects.
 I.e., some new feature is causing a temporary spike in engagement, but after some time it goes back to neutral or even negative.
 Running a test for 2 weeks, and making a decision based on data from <u>only week two</u> should be sufficient to remove the novelty bias.
 But not always.
 Feature performance can degrade after a month or two.
-To monitor long term effects of a feature you should consider using back tests.
-This means launching new experiences for the majority of the population, and keeping a small number of users who still get the old experience.
+To monitor the long-term effects of a feature you should consider using backtests.
+This means launching new experiences for the majority of the population and keeping a small number of users who still get the old experience.
 To monitor the compound effect of changes made in some period of time, consider also using [holdouts](https://blog.statsig.com/introducing-holdouts-4bcfc1821d1c).
-Keeping a small number of users who won’t get any of the new features that you introduced in a given period of time.
+Keeping a small number of users who won’t get any of the new features that you introduced in a given period.
 This can help you assess the total impact of changes you made over time.
-Usually there is a cannibalization effect and the sum of all backtests won’t equal the holdout impact.
+Usually, there is a cannibalization effect and the sum of all backtests won’t equal the holdout impact.
 Keep in mind that using backtest and holdouts require a pretty large number of users to get statistically significant results.
 Thus, consider these techniques only when your product is more mature, and you have a lot of experiments running at the same time.

 <h3>What didn’t work in the past may work now</h3>

-Before joining Facebook Marketplace Growth team I often heard: “We tried this in the past, it didn’t work.
+Before joining the Facebook Marketplace Growth team I often heard: “We tried this in the past, but it didn’t work.
 Don’t waste your time”.
-In my early days at Growth team, when I was trying to find different ideas, one engineer advised me to look at past experiments that didn’t work.
+In my early days on the Growth team, when I was trying to find different ideas, one engineer advised me to look at past experiments that didn’t work.
 “If it didn’t work in the past, it may work now”.
 Timing is one of the key elements of building a successful product.
 If you are [too early with an idea](https://www.youtube.com/watch?v=EUCC2RryD6o) you won’t get anywhere.
 Another factor in addition to timing is execution.
 There were multiple attempts at Electric cars before Tesla, and there were a lot of different social networks before Facebook.

 <h3>North Star Metric</h3>

 North Star Metric is a metric that the best measures value of your product.
-It could be Daily Active Users, number of transactions per day or number of posts users create on your service.
+It could be Daily Active Users, the number of transactions per day, or the number of posts users create on your service.

 When you grow your product, you should have North Star Metric and focus all your efforts on growing it.
 Would some change increase your North Star Metric?
 Do it.
 Otherwise - abandon or postpone.
-This helps tremendously with correct focus and proritization.
+This helps tremendously with correct focus and prioritization.

 For more about North Star metric check out [this post](https://blog.growthhackers.com/does-a-north-star-metric-oversimplify-growth-7c8428b0307f) by [Sean Ellis](https://twitter.com/SeanEllis).

 <h2>Recommended Growth Resources</h2>

-If you want to learn more about growth I recommend below resources.
+If you want to learn more about growth I recommend the below resources.
 Get familiar with them and try out some growth ideas in your product.
-Remember that more things you try, more likely you will be successful.
+Remember that the more things you try, the more likely you will be successful.

 <h3>Books</h3>
   - **[Hacking Growth](https://amzn.to/3IdQB0Y)** - growth bible, strongly recommended!